 Other components of the comprehensive revenue plan that failed to gain 76 votes during Special Session (see below) – including increases in tobacco taxes and motor fuels tax, an increase in the gross production tax on new wells, restoration of the state earned income tax credit, and raises for teachers and state employees – were not part of the final budget.

 Click here for OK Policy’s statement on the budget, “New budget is a squandered opportunity of massive proportions”.

-What happened over the course of special session?
+What happened over the course of the first special session?

 Week 8: After the failure of the comprehensive budget plan in Week 7, House and Senate leaders began to move forward with a new budget that relied on some $140 million in additional cash, a higher gross production tax on “legacy wells,” and cuts of up to 2.44 percent on most agencies to fill the $215 million shortfall.
 (See our statement on the plan here).
 A new General Appropriations bill, HB 1019X narrowly passed out of House and Senate committees Tuesday.
 It passed the full House, 56-38, on Wednesday and the Senate 29-16 on Friday.
 Click here for agency-level appropriations under HB 1019.
 The House and Senate then adjourned special session sine die.
 The Governor signed the bill raising the gross production tax on legacy wells (HB 1085) while using her line-item veto authority to veto all but five sections of HB 1019 on Friday evening